SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 #### 3. Define Sprints as milestones

-You can create a milestone for every Sprint and add Product PBIs (issues) from the backlog to a milestone.
+You can create a milestone for every Sprint and add Product PBIs from the backlog to a milestone.

-This allows you to group PBIs in Sprints and track them by milestone in your [issue dashboard](https://github.com/issues).
+This process allows you to group PBIs in Sprints and track them by milestone in your [issue dashboard](https://github.com/issues).

-The backlog then consists of all PBIs (issues) that have no `milestone` attached to it.
+The backlog then consists of all PBIs that have no `milestone` attached to them.

 **TIP**: Use `no:milestone` in the search field on your [issue dashboard](https://github.com/issues) to find PBIs.